-BLM’s Junior Explorer program helps introduce young explorers like you to the lands and resources that the BLM manages.
+BLM’s Junior Ranger program helps introduce young explorers like you to the lands and resources that the BLM manages.
 This discovery book will introduce you to plants, animals, and history of Red Rock Canyon National Conservation Area.
 Red Rock Canyon is one of many public land locations you can enjoy.
 Bureau of Land Management.
 (Ages 4 to 13)

 Teacher Resources Curricula

 Lesson plans developed for Red Rock Canyon NCA.
 These lesson plans and activities can be adapted for homeschool use.
 See the below activities sampled from this website.
 Bureau of Land Management.

 - Oreo Earth Activity: Activity using Oreo cookies to demonstrate different tectonic plate boundaries.
 Bureau of Land Management.
 (Grades 6-12)